inrae/MSpangepop/README.md

 - Edit the `job.sh` and the `./config/snakemake_profile/clusterconfig.yaml` with your email.

 ### 4. Run the WF
 The workflow has two parts: `split` and `simulate`.
-Run the following command:
+Always run the split first and once its done (realy quick) run the simulate.
+To do so run the following commands:
 ```
 sbatch job.sh [split, simulate] [dry, dag]
 ```